Here at The Oatley Academy of Visual Storytelling, we firmly believe that if we aren’t changing lives, then we aren’t doing our job.

 RJ is a cinematic artist in the video game industry.
-He is currently working with a small developer on an unannounced title for Square Enix.
+He is currently working at a small developer called Deck Nine Games.

 A former television editor, his work has been featured across the airwaves internationally by multiple cable companies, and on various platforms.
 By day, he can be found storyboarding, shooting, editing, and furiously telling stories.
 At night, he moonlights as a concept artist and illustrator.

 Upon meeting the OA staff in person at a Comic Con, and receiving both an exciting and inspiring portfolio review, he enrolled in Painting Drama 1 & 2.

 RJ has become a permanent video editing mercenary for the OA Team and picks up any small projects for OA.